hasini3107/Wind-Energy-Prediction-LSTM/README.md

 │   └── …
 │
 │── README.md                 # ← You are here
-│── requirements.txt          # Python dependencies
+│── requirements.txt          # Python dependencies'''